 Joining my first band, High Octavez, was transformative.
 As a group of hobbyist musicians dedicated to faithfully recreating iconic film music, High Octavez taught me what it means to collaborate at a high level.
 Together, we recreated iconic film music with precision, and all proceeds went to charity.
 As the keyboard player, I didn't just perform; I sculpted the sounds, blending technical skill with creative vision.
 Performing in two concerts, which collectively raised over \$300,000 for charity, showed me how creativity can make tangible impact.
 Not only was I expressing myself, I was helping my community.
 Now, as I prepare for my third concert, I am continuing to fuse music and technology.
-Using my server-side knowledge to develop a music streaming service, I am able to express my creativity in a positive manner by combining my talents and passions.
+I built a real-time music server that optimizes bitrate to rival commercial platforms, combining my passions in a way that transforms both performance and experience.